Spend Controls

 - Webhooks on threshold.

-- Pause / kill of running jobs.
+- Pause or kill of running jobs.

 - Scopes beyond